ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 8. **Connect**: click the "Connect" button to establish a connection to your MongoDB database.

 ## Insert and Query Data
 you can use the [mongoshell](https://www.mongodb.com/docs/mongodb-shell/), integrated in Compass, to create your first database and collection.
-Below is a script that creates the database **company** and collection **customers** and inserts 100 random documents.
+Below is a script that creates the database **company** and collection **customer** and inserts 100 random documents.

 ### Loading Data into MongoDB